cct-datascience/organization/meeting-notes/2020-02-12_pipeline-dev-meeting.md

      will not be processing any more data and are trying to get the data off their servers.
 (According to Max)
 - How to know a scan is done?
+    - **UPDATE 2020-03-06:** While visiting the gantry (2020-02-28) we talked to Jeffrey about getting access to the raw CSV of the scan log.
+See [Google sheet of scan log](https://docs.google.com/spreadsheets/d/1dZYE6UbF9rmYuUNLkpUNJzXkc7kHPAZhoBxQtGuCUXc/edit?usp=sharing)
     - Look at Google doc from when Rob & Max were in town
     - Look at scan IDs
     - Pull in order of ascending scan IDs